ko1eda/racer/notes.md

     1. Accessing map concurrently in go https://stackoverflow.com/questions/52512915/how-to-solve-concurrency-access-of-golang-map
     2. Read Write Mutex in depth https://stackoverflow.com/questions/19148809/how-to-use-rwmutex-in-golang
 + Buffers & IO Pipes explained - https://medium.com/stupid-gopher-tricks/streaming-data-in-go-without-buffering-3285ddd2a1e5
+    + bytes buffers and when to use them and how they alloc mem https://syslog.ravelin.com/bytes-buffer-i-thought-you-were-my-friend-4148fd001229

 + Work on implementing client interface to decouple brokers from clients
 + Figure out what time variables are doing in client.go